 - Drum kit

-If a student would like to receive instrumental tuition at the school, please contact the Director of Music, Dr Diederick Basson, at firstname.lastname@example.org.
+For more information, please contact the Director of Music, Dr Diederick Basson, at firstname.lastname@example.org.

 An outstanding feature of the school is how it embraces music performances with encouragement and enthusiasm.
 We provide many opportunities for our students and ensembles to perform.
 They include the following: